 Team Draft Marks Anniversary With Call To Action To Support National Campaign To Change The Face Of Lung Cancer

-Atlanta, GA – Chris Draft faced some tough opponents during his 12 years in the NFL, but nothing could have prepared him for the news he and then girlfriend, Keasha, received when Keasha, a never-smoker, was diagnosed with lung cancer.
-Despite the diagnosis and knowing the long odds they faced, Chris and Keasha decided to fight back, and on November, 27, 2011, standing hand-in-hand, they launched Team Draft at their wedding.
+(Atlanta, GA) – Chris Draft faced some tough opponents during his 12 years in the NFL, but nothing could have prepared him for the news he and then girlfriend, Keasha, received when Keasha, a never-smoker, was diagnosed with lung cancer.
+Despite the diagnosis and knowing the long odds they faced, Chris and Keasha decided to fight back, and seven years ago today, on November 27, 2011, standing hand-in-hand, they launched Team Draft at their wedding.
 Keasha died a month later.

 About Team Draft